gatsbyjs/gatsby/docs/docs/api-specification.md

 graphql schema -> create pages -> compile component queries -> run queries ->
 fin

-Once the initial bootstrap is finished, for the development server we start `webpack-dev-server` and a simple express server for serving files and for a production build, we start building the CSS then JavaScript then HTML with webpack.
+Once the initial bootstrap is finished, we start `webpack-dev-server` and an express server for serving files for the development server, and for a production build, we start building the CSS then JavaScript then HTML with webpack.

 During these processes there are various extension points where plugins can intervene.
 All major processes have a `onPre` and `onPost` e.g. `onPreBootstrap`